brendonsa/embed-cluster/README.md

 5. Cluster with HDBSCAN across distance thresholds and evaluate against clade assignments
 6. Export results as an Auspice JSON for visualization

-### Validation pipeline (2018-2020)
+### Test pipeline (2018-2020)

-The validation pipeline requires the training pipeline to be completed first, as it uses the optimal clustering parameters found during training.
+The test pipeline requires the training pipeline to be completed first, as it uses the optimal clustering parameters found during training.

 ```bash
 cd compare_flu2018-2020
 snakemake --profile profile
 ```

-This runs the same embedding and reduction steps on 2018-2020 sequences, clusters using the optimal parameters from training, and produces a `best_per_model_HDBSCAN.csv` comparing train vs. validation performance for each model.
+This runs the same embedding and reduction steps on 2018-2020 sequences, clusters using the optimal parameters from training, and produces a `best_per_model_HDBSCAN.csv` comparing train vs. test performance for each model.

 ### Running specific rules